 STEAM is an acronym for Science, Technology, Engineering, Arts and Mathematics.
 This cross-disciplinary approach to project-based learning provides rich, real-world experiences for students.
-During each 8-day rotation, students will have dedicated time in the STEAM Studios for either Days A-D or Days E-H. If your child has studio time on the first half of the rotation, he/she will participate in EXPLORE Time for Days E-H. Likewise, your child could have the reverse schedule.
+During each six-day rotation, students will have dedicated time in the STEAM Studios for either Days A-C or Days D-F. If your child has studio time on the first half of the rotation, he/she will participate in Explore Time for Days D-F. Likewise, your child could have the reverse schedule.
 Teachers are paired with a partner so that two classes work in the studio at the same time.
 The studio is also staffed with a STEAM teacher.

-As stated above, students will have four days during each 8-day rotation where they will not go to the STEAM studio.
-During the EXPLORE Time, teachers will have the opportunity to flexibly group student for their individual needs.
-For instance, some students may need some extra time for a remedial or extension activity in Reading or Mathematics while others may need to visit the library to do research for a project.
-We can also use this time for students to have instrumental practice.
+As stated above, students will have three days during each six-day rotation where they will not go to the STEAM studio.
+During the Explore Time, teachers will have the opportunity to flexibly group students for their individual needs.
+For instance, some students may need some extra time for a remedial or extension activity in reading or mathematics while others may need to visit the library to complete research for a project.
+We may also use this time for students to have instrumental practice.